infinum/qa-handbook/Knowledge/Book summary - Fifty Quick Ideas To Improve Your Tests.md

-# "Fifty Quick Ideas To Improve Your Tests" book summary

 The book "50 quick ideas to improve your tests" is written by [Gojko Adzic](https://gojko.net/), David Evans, and Tom Roden.

 ![alt text](/img/book-intro.png)